tersesystems/ocaps/src/paradox/guide/introduction.md

 **An authority is *sufficient justification* to affect a resource.**

 In Scala, a resource is *an object* and a capability is a *reference* to an object that can affect that resource.
+There is also the concept of *permission*, which is a direct reference to the resource -- however, as we'll see, permission doesn't always imply authority or vice versa.

-Note that a capability may be a reference to the resource itself, or it may be a very indirect chain of forwarded calls to an inner class which can change the resource's internals.
-As long as the end result is the same, it doesn't matter.
+In fact, capability may be a reference to the resource itself, or it may be a very indirect chain of forwarded calls to an inner class which is not the resource, which can change the resource's internals.
+As long as the end result is the same and the resource is affected, it doesn't matter.

 There is an important difference between capabilities and object oriented programming.
 Whereas OOP is typically interested in **making things accessible** and creating graphs of things, a capability is a security tool, used for **making things inaccessible**.
 A capability is a precious thing, a tightly guarded key to a locked room full of treasure.
 You are only handed one, and if you lose it, then you must ask a @ref:[gatekeeper](../examples/gatekeeper.md) to give you another one.